productscience/constellate/docs/installation.md

 #### Hosting Setup

 You'll be asked what you want as your public directory.
-We're using a webpack, a build toool to optimize the assets we serve, and we currently put them into the `dist`, instead of `public`.
+We're using a webpack, a build tool to optimize the assets we serve, and we currently put them into the `dist`, instead of `public`.

 - What do you want to use as your public directory? `dist`
 - Configure as a single page app? `Y`